 Although you can sip this with a straw, it really thick and I prefer eating it with a spoon.
 Even the regular fast food shakes that I used to have were eaten with a spoon rather than a straw.

-To show you just how ridiculously easy this low carb dark chocolate frosty shake is to make, I made a video of the preparation.
+To show you how to make a thick milkshake at home easily from scratch, I made a video of the preparation.
 You can scroll down and see the video just before the recipe.

 Recipe videos seems to be super popular these days.
 So, I’ve been been spending a little time learning how to make them.
 It does take a lot more time when shooting video versus just taking photos of the preparation steps.